kulibraries/swc-workshop-helps/README.md

 	* Text for contacting learners no more than one week after after the workshop
 * template_email_learner_reminder.txt
 	* Text for reminding learners of the upcoming workshop and need for installing appropriate software in advance.
 Send out approximately one week prior to the workshop.
-* gather_screen.rtfd
-    * A nice gathering screen that shows the links to the course website and the course etherpad.
-In addition, asks to have learners fill out the pre-workshop evaluation.
 * template_ku_etherpad.etherpad
     * This template file is uploaded prior to a workshop to the workshop's etherpad.
 Modify the etherpad to include correct information for that workshop.
 * template_ku_swc_report.md
     * A markdown template file for use in preparing the final workshop report to be sent in to the Carpentries Foundation after a workshop has been hosted.
+* template_slides_swc_intro.pptx
+    * An introductory slide show that includes sponsor names, instructors, helpers, and housekeeping details, e.g.: restroom and restaurant locations, links to workshop website and etherpad.
+Asks learners to complete pre- and post-workshop surveys.

 #### Programs/software